swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 ```

 Open the [Cloud Storage](https://console.cloud.google.com/storage/browser) on
-the Google cloud interface and click on your bucket to check the logs are indeed
+the Google Cloud interface and click on your bucket to check the logs are indeed
 uploaded after a few minutes.

 ### Deploy the Evidently UI service